Scientist Snapshot | Mark Muldowney, Head of Technology and Innovation

 Can you briefly describe your background and current role at Sterling?

-In my current role as Head of Technology and Innovation, I explore promising, in-demand technologies in pharmaceutical development and manufacturing in order to expand our service offering and augment customer value.
-My goal is to determine which technologies are best suited to market needs and are complementary with our current capabilities, then ensure that they are successfully applied in our customers’ programmes.
+In my current role as Head of Technology and Innovation, I explore promising, in-demand technologies in pharmaceutical development and manufacturing to expand our service offering and augment customer value.
+My goal is to determine which technologies are best suited to market needs and are complementary with our current capabilities, then ensure they are successfully applied to our customers’ programmes.

 How do you decide which technologies to focus on developing at Sterling?